teuben/nemo/docs/source/codes.rst

       Also usable via :term:`NEMO`

-A large number of these codes can also be found by searching on ASCL: https://ascl.net/code/search/dynamics and https://ascl.net/code/search/hermite
+A large number of these codes can also be found by searching on ASCL, for example: https://ascl.net/code/search/dynamics and https://ascl.net/code/search/hermite